Last updated:

 Dean Ariola

-Alejandro Garnacho wears the Nike Mercurial Vapor.
+At the moment, Alejandro Garnacho is contracted to wear the Nike Mercurial Vapor.
 The Vapor is one of the most popular speed boot in the senior level, and it’s no surprise that it’s a choice of many rising stars like the Argentinian prospect.
 Garnacho boots also have recent MDS releases.
 The Nike football boot has the brand’s proprietary zoom technology, an airbag-cushioning system, applied three-quarters in length on the outsole for energy return properties.

 ModelQualityPitches